Last reviewed on 7th October 2023 by Martin Alexander (Mortgage Advisor)

 - After an IVA, bankruptcy or DMP

-Having bad credit doesn’t necessarily mean that your credit file is riddled with issues.
-For instance, a lack of credit altogether can also make mortgage approval difficult.
+A bad credit rating doesn’t necessarily mean your credit file is riddled with issues.
+For instance, a lack of credit can also make mortgage approval difficult.

 Read more: Can I get a mortgage with no credit history?